 “Mmoguo is that rhythmic, musical element during storytelling that moves both the teller and the audience into a communal happening of musical dramatic arts with a collective, creative expression of hand-clapping, song and dance.” ~ J’miah Nabawi

 (See the “Cultural Enrichment” section in “Why Spiders Hide in Corners” by J’miah Nabawi.
-Now available in French, Spanish and Mandarin Chinese)
+Now available on Amazon in French, Spanish, German and Mandarin Chinese)

 DRUM-TALK DRUMS!™ was conceived by J’miah Nabawi and developed and presented with Dr. Taffey Cunnien (LPC, NCC, CPCS) at Savannah College of Art and Design’s (SCAD) under the auspices of Counseling and Student Support Services (CS3) in 2008.